-While there are many ways to make your business more profitable, these are just a few of the more common ones that once you take on board and action, will bring you results.
+While there are many ways to increase profits for your copywriting or other small business, these are just a few of the more common ones that once you take on board and action, will bring you results.

 Enjoy and feel free to share this with people you think can benefit from it.

-How To Make More Profits With Your Small Business
+How To Increase Profits For Your Small Business Or Copywriting Business

 So you’ve started your small business and you’ve done everything you were supposed to do.
 You’re building your brand, you’ve designed an awesome logo, and you’ve perfected your product or service.
 You’ve started to see some cash roll in, but it’s difficult to know where to invest that money in order to make your business a real success story.